Get insider access

 1. Best Camera For Bird Photography

 The OM SYSTEM OM-1 Mark II is the best camera for bird photography that we've tested.
-A Micro Four Thirds (MFT) camera like this is ideal for birding and wildlife photography thanks to the more portable size of telephoto MFT lens options.
-This camera is also ruggedly built, with IP53-rated weather-sealing to keep out dust, moisture, and cold, making it the all-terrain vehicle of cameras.
-Its battery life and ergonomics are also excellent.
+A Micro Four Thirds (MFT) camera like this is ideal for birding and wildlife photography thanks to the more portable size of telephoto MFT lens options, not to mention its excellent ergonomics and battery life.
+The camera's also ruggedly built, with IP53-rated weather-sealing to protect against dust, moisture, and cold, making it the all-terrain vehicle of cameras.

 As far as performance goes, this model features a robust autofocus tracking system with subject detection modes for a wide range of subjects, including birds.
 Its stacked sensor allows for remarkably quick burst shooting in electronic shutter mode, with minimal rolling shutter distortion, so you can easily capture trickier subjects like birds in flight.
 Plus, the 'Pro Capture' mode allows you to pre-buffer burst images before the decisive moment, ensuring you don't miss critical shots like the moment a bird takes off or lands.
-All in all, this is the ultimate wildlife photography camera of those we've tested.
+Of the cameras we've tested, this is the ultimate choice for birding and wildlife photography.

 See our review